 Despite 30 years of research that demonstrate assistive technology’s extraordinary ability to help children learn and develop, its chronic underuse by early intervention and preschool special education professionals in their work with families led CDS to intervene.
 The Center’s receipt of federal model demonstration funding allowed it to create the following resources that describe AT’s fundamentals, AT’s potential and ways to document AT’s use.

-The early childhood segment of Assistive Technology Research to Practice Bridge – Technology Solutions for Early Childhood reinforces the importance of assistive technology as a bridge between a child’s abilities and an adult’s expectations.
+The early childhood segment of Assistive Technology Research to Practice Bridge – Technology Solutions for Early Childhood from the Center on Technology and Disability reinforces the importance of assistive technology as a bridge between a child’s abilities and an adult’s expectations.
 Review it here.

-The early childhood AT ATlas is a child-specific assistive technology customizable planning guide.
+The PEAT’s Suite is a child-specific assistive technology customizable planning guide.
 Review it here.

 The All About Me and My AT resources visually captures a child’s assistive technology chronology.